 In December 2019, a novel strain of coronavirus was reported to have surfaced in China.
 On March 11, 2020, the World Health Organization declared COVID-19, the illness caused by the coronavirus, a pandemic.
-The spread of this virus beyond China and within the United States of America ("U.S.") has caused economic and business disruption during the fiscal years ended June 30, 2021 and 2020 as a result of mandated closings of businesses designated as non-essential and certain other social distancing measures across the U.S, and much of the Organization's services had to be provided on a remote basis.
-In acknowledgment of the difficulties posed by the pandemic, during the 2020 and 2021 fiscal years, the Department of Health and Human Services eased certain of the Head Start Program's enrollment and attendance requirements without a reduction in funding.
-In addition, for the 2021 fiscal year, the Organization received an additional \$929,250 in Covid-19-specific funding for its Head Start Program.
-However, the effects of the pandemic are ongoing, and there is considerable uncertainty around the duration of restrictions and the long-term effectiveness of vaccines.
+The spread of this virus beyond China and within the United States of America ("U.S.") has caused economic and business disruption during the fiscal years ended June 30, 2022 and 2021 as a result of mandated closings of businesses designated as non-essential and certain other social distancing measures across the U.S, and much of the Organization's services had to be provided on a remote basis.
+In acknowledgment of the difficulties posed by the pandemic, during the 2020, 2021, and 2022 fiscal years, the Department of Health and Human Services eased certain of the Head Start Program's enrollment and attendance requirements without a reduction in funding.
+In addition, for the 2022 and 2021 fiscal years, the Organization received an additional \$1,086,097 and \$929,250, respectively, in COVID-19-specific funding for its Head Start Program.
+While the pandemic currently appears to be waning, its effects are ongoing, and considerable uncertainty remains regarding any continued need for restrictions and the long-term effectiveness of vaccines.
 As such, management is unable to estimate the impacts of the pandemic on the Organization's future operations.
 The financial statements contain no adjustments relating to the potential future effects of the pandemic.

 In addition, effective June 28, 2021, the Organization and NHA amended their grant agreement for the year ended June 30, 2021 to include an additional \$600,000 in funding to be used by September 2021.
-None of this amount was expended or recorded as grant revenue through June 30, 2021.
+This amount was fully-expended during the year ended June 30, 2022.